 Despite the hurdles thrown up by the DNC, People’s World still platformed the voices that needed to be heard—the people who don’t make it on primetime every night.
 That’s because whenever our correspondents are at a convention like this, we don’t just rely on the Democratic Party to provide us with our opportunities.

-We called on our allies—the people we know in the trade union movement, in organizations like the Poor People’s Campaign or the Rainbow Coalition, in the ceasefire and arms embargo movements.
+We called on our allies—the people we know in the trade union movement, in organizations like the Poor People’s Campaign or the Rainbow Coalition, and in the ceasefire and arms embargo movements.
 They let us know where things were happening, and we made sure we were there to cover them.

-Of course, there were also the secretive and expensive events that most of us in the media didn’t know were happening until after the fact—the shindigs we absolutely weren’t’ invited to, like the high-dollar corporate-sponsored parties where lobbyists and lawmakers wined and dined late into the night.
+Of course, there were also the secretive and expensive events that most of us in the media didn’t know were happening until after the fact—the shindigs we absolutely weren’t invited to, like the high-dollar corporate-sponsored parties where lobbyists and lawmakers wined and dined late into the night.

 Much of this is the norm at every major party convention, Democratic or Republican.
 Big money rules.